ICRC vehicles pass freely along Lachin-Khankendi road | News.az

 ICRC vehicles pass freely along Lachin-Khankendi road

-Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the protest area on the Lachin-Khankandi road, News.Az reports.
+Vehicles belonging to the International Committee of the Red Cross continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Thursday ensured the unimpeded movement of 6 passenger cars and 1 truck of the ICRC through the protest area.
+Peaceful protesters on Wednesday ensured free passage of four ICRC vehicles through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.